Our main campaigns:

-Our most recent work includes:
+Our past work includes:

 Briefing on BP in Iraq

-From war to warming: the shameful story of BP in Iraq was released in response to BP’s sponsorship of the ‘I am Ashurbanipal’ exhibition at the British Museum, which features objects from what is now Iraq.
+From war to warming: the shameful story of BP in Iraq was released in response to BP’s sponsorship of the ‘I am Ashurbanipal’ exhibition at the British Museum, which featured objects from what is now Iraq.